deviousdevops/ie-bank-2024/docs/cloud_architect.md

 **Treat logs as event streams.**
 **Implementation**:
 - Application and infrastructure logs are centralized in Log Analytics Workspace.
-- Application Insights captures performance and error telemetry for both frontend and backend. // fix everwhere that syas azure mionitor
+- Application Insights captures performance and error telemetry for both frontend and backend.

 ---